deepomicslab/FR_Hierarchy_Gut/readme.md

 Input: FMT/FMT1, FMT/FMT2

 1. analysis_se*
-Mutiple regression on SE value, days after FMT and fraction at each cluster/super-cluster.
+Mutiple regression on SE value, days after FMT and fraction at each cluster/supercluster.

 2. analysis_nfr*
-Mutiple regression on nFR, days after FMT and fraction at each cluster/super-cluster.
+Mutiple regression on nFR, days after FMT and fraction at each cluster/supercluster.

 3. analysis_fr*
-Mutiple regression on FR, days after FMT and fraction at each cluster/super-cluster.
+Mutiple regression on FR, days after FMT and fraction at each cluster/supercluster.

 4. compute_fr*
-Compute FR at each cluster/super-cluster for each timepoint.
+Compute FR at each cluster/supercluster for each timepoint.(merge to 3)

 5. root_*
 Mutiple regression on FR/nFR/SE, days after FMT and fraction only at root.

-Output: result/FMT, result/FMT_FR
+- Output
+  - abd.tsv
+  - [cluster].pdf
+  - [cluster].tsv
+  - p_values.tsv
+  - root.tsv
+  - root.pdf

-### Antibiotic treatment (script_Anti_analysis)
+### 4.Antibiotic treatment (script_Antibiotic/)

-<a id="script-anti"> </a>Result - Low preservation of FRCs in the initial state leads to distinct reshaping of the gut microbiome after cefprozil exposure
+Result - Low preservation of FRCs in the initial state leads to distinct reshaping of the gut microbiome after cefprozil exposure

 [**GCN_tree result is required**](#tree)